holytiny/github-git-workflow/README.md

 **finish**: create the pull request from the topic branch

+**verify**: if something wrong for pull request, use verify to push local fix to remote topic branch

 **delete**: after pull request is merged to main branch, delete the local topic branch

 ## Feature Branch